 Game Genres and Wellbeing (Study 3)

 Video game effects research utilizing digital trace data often focuses on individual or a handful of games to understand the psychological processes and outcomes of digital play (Brühlmann et al., 2020; Johannes, Vuorre, et al., 2021; Larrieu et al., 2023; Vuorre et al., 2022).
-While this is understandable given the limited resources and lack of objective data available to independent researchers, it has left the field guessing whether found effects are unique to the studied titles or whether they apply universally across games.
+While understandable given the limited resources and lack of objective data available to independent researchers, it has left the field guessing whether identified relationships are unique to the studied titles or whether they apply universally across games.
 This limitation has restricted researchers’ abilities to estimate the true prevalence of any found effects, leading to assumptions of generalizability and the formation of theories that fail to capture the diversity of the medium.
-Potential overgeneralization of findings has been well documented in psychological research and is particularly pertinent to research on video games (Yarkoni, 2019).
+Potential overgeneralization of findings has been well-documented in psychological research and is particularly pertinent to research on video games (Yarkoni, 2019).